 The venue perfectly represents the spirit and image of today’s going out scene in Vienna.

 Dress code is casual and all are welcome.

-Drinks and food will be available on a pay-as-you-go basis.
+Drinks will be available on a pay-as-you-go basis.

 The Kahlenberg is located in the Vienna Woods and is one of the most popular excursion destinations of the city.
 This is mainly because of the stunning view afforded by the Kahlenberg: on clear days, one can not only see the entire city from above, but even the Schneeberg, where Vienna’s mountain spring water comes from.
 Let’s go up to the wonderful view!

 The Kahlenberg is 484 metres high and has a long history.
 It was given as a gift by Emperor Ferdinand II. to the Camaldolese Order in 1628.
 At the heart of the monastery built there arose St. Josephs’ Church.
 However, the Kahlenberg was actually made famous by Polish King Sobiesky, who marched over the Kahlenberg with his army in 1683 and liberated Vienna at the very last minute from the Turkish occupiers.

 Cost per person: €95 and includes:

 Guests are welcome for the same fee.

 Friday, 5 October 2018

 Hilton Vienna Danube Hotel